Prat13k/PythonMiniProjects/README.md

 You have to print a programme in which a given string is printed with first and last letter exchanged.

 #### Problem 18:
-You have to create a programme which takes input as two arguments where one will be string and the other a positive int.
+You have to create a programme which takes input as two arguments where one will be a string and the other a positive int.
 Now you to print output first three characters of the given string the times the value is given as input.